envsa/shared-config/packages/prettier-config/readme.md

 #### Subcommand: `envsa-prettier print-config`

 Print the effective Prettier configuration.
-Package-scoped.
+Package-scoped..
 Searches up to the root of a monorepo if necessary..

 Usage: